bosskabouter/volatalk/README.md

 Once a Peer found another Peer, no other servers are needed for their communication during the existence of their WebRTC session.

-In order to find each other and establish these sessions, peers register on a [WebRTC Signaling server](https://webrtc.org/).
+In order to find each other and establish these sessions, peers register on a [WebRTC Signaling server, or Peer Server] (https://webrtc.org/).
 PeerJS (https://peerjs.com/) is a reference implementation server and can be installed anywhere.
-They also offer the default instance https://0.peerjs.com/.
+They also offer the [default instance](https://0.peerjs.com/).

-The Signaling server used in VolaTALK client is available on https://peer.pm:999.
-Currently the client does not allow the client to choose between available signaling servers.
+Currently the client only uses [VolaTALK Peer Server](https://peer.pm:999).

-    Future Feature: The Client will choose automatically (and randomly) from a pool of available signaling servers registered in the application and maintains a 'sticky' relation with that instance during his subscription to VolaTALK.
+Future Feature: The Client will choose automatically (and randomly) from a pool of available Peer Servers registered in the application and maintains a 'sticky' relation with that instance during his subscription to VolaTALK.
 This preferred instance is sent out in connection metadata with other contacts.

-        Eventually the user could be able to edit this list to add their own private server instance.
+The user could choose a preferred server or add their own private instance.

-        VolaTALK peerservers with added identity theft prevention (#volatalk-server) be indicated with a lock.
-These peerserver instances will be indicates as preferred inside this pool.
+VolaTALK Peer Servers with added identity theft prevention (#volatalk-server) are indicated with a lock and are marked as preferred inside this pool.
 A user trying to find his contact will first try at the preferred server of that contact, but will try at other instances too if this fails.
-Once an session with the contact is established, the connection with that peerserver is eliminated.
-This could potentially resolve partly the non-scalability issue with PeerJS.
+Once an session with the contact is established, the connection with that Peer Server is eliminated.
+This could potentially resolve (partly) the scalability issue with PeerJS.
-    If a user decides to change his prefered signaling server instance, new connection metadata is sent out to all its contacts containing the new sticky relation with the newly choosen peerserver.
+If a user decides to change his preferred signaling server instance, new connection metadata is sent out to all its contacts containing the new sticky relation with the newly chosen Peer Server.
 This process could be triggered automatically at set intervals, or degraded response times for establishing connections.

 If a contact is not online nor pushed at given moment to be informed about the change, this contact will not be able to find the user at its old preferred signaling server.
-In that case the contact continues looking on other signaling servers, or wait untill user comes back online and contacts him.
+In that case the contact continues looking on other signaling servers, or wait until user comes back online and contacts him.

 #### Peer ID